 With the increasing number of atheists in our society, as well as the conflicts of religion and science, technology may be taking the place of religion in terms of faith in a higher power, one that is seemingly all knowing and might bring us eternal life.

 Supposing modern culture did turn technology into a religion, what is it about human nature that caused this?
 One reason may be that humans desire to have faith and seek larger meaning to the world.
 “People want to believe.
-The need to believe that something else is out there is powerful,” Ouija historian Robert Murch says.
+The need to believe that something else is out there is powerful,” Ouija historian Robert Murch says (Rodriguez).
 For people who do not believe in a God, or are otherwise entranced by our immense scientific advances, technology is something that seems all-powerful, and perhaps on the way to all-knowing, a force to solve all our problems.
-Especially to those who don’t know all the intricacies of technology, which is most of us, devices and ideas can seem almost magical, causing us to put in the faith that everything can be solved with science, and perhaps it is extraordinary humans that give life meaning.
+Especially to those who don’t know all the intricacies of technology, which is most of us, devices and ideas can seem almost magical, causing us to put in the faith that everything can be solved with science, so perhaps it is extraordinary humans that give life meaning.

 Hope in science and technology, then, fills a need humans have for faith, meaning to life, and significance.
-However, there may be a certain complacency in aiming these reverent desires towards the accomplishments and expected future of human kind.
-In Miles Klee’s article, “Ever After: Solving the Problem of Mortality,” he argues that desire for eternal life is a constantly reoccurring, futile dream of the rich, born out of their own conceited aspirations.
+However, there may be a certain complacency in aiming these reverent desires towards the accomplishments and expected future achievements of humankind.
+In Miles Klee’s article, “Ever After: Solving the Problem of Mortality,” he argues that desire for eternal life is a constantly reoccurring, futile dream of the rich, born out of their own conceited aspirations (Klee).
 Klee says, “Once again, the project of dismantling existential borders emerges from the alignment of technology (however one defines it), dollars, entitlement and irrational optimism—manifest destiny, you might say.
-The notion that it’s our duty to surpass the physical self complements the canards of abundance and exception that plague an (over)ambitious mind.”
+The notion that it’s our duty to surpass the physical self complements the canards of abundance and exception that plague an (over)ambitious mind” (Klee).
 Klee criticizes humans for having the desire to live forever, looking down on it as foolish and irrational, against nature and what is possible.
 To him, it is not a matter of finding solace or inspiration in hope, but it is “irrational optimism,” and thus something negative that degrades society.